pjehan/FlexibleJS/README.md

 ```

 #### Textarea
-The textarea component can be use to display an HTML textarea element.
+The textarea component can be used to display an HTML textarea element.
 ```json
 {
   "id": "component-identifier",